Online Text to Binary Code Converter

 How many characters can binary represent?

-Why is UTF-8 better than ASCII?
+Why is UTF-8 better than ASCII for modern text?

 Can I convert binary to hexadecimal?